Observational Signatures of Gamma Rays from Bright Blazars and Wakefield Theory: Method

 \section{Method}

 Throughout our analysis, we use Fermi Tools version {\tt v9r33p0} to study Fermi LAT Pass 7 reprocessed data taken from August 2008 to February 2015 (approximately 85 months of data), using both front and back-converting, {\tt SOURCE}-class photons.
 We select the twelve blazars with the highest photon flux from the Fermi LAT second AGN catalog \citep{ackermann:2011bg}.
+(Note that the analysis does depend on the Pass version of the data.)
 These blazars are listed in Table~\ref{blazarlist}, along with their optical and SED class.
 For each blazar, gamma rays within a circular region of interest (ROI), 7 degrees in radius and centered on the blazar, are selected, as was done in \cite{Abdo:2010gba}.
 We use photons with energies between 100 MeV and 300 GeV, and apply the standard cuts recommended by the Fermi collaboration to ensure data quality (zenith angle $< 100$ degrees, \verb|DATA_QUAL = 1|, \verb|LAT_CONFIG = 1|).

 Our model for each of the twelve regions of interest is composed of all of the sources identified in the LAT 4-year point source (3FGL) catalog, along with the recommended diffuse emission models associated with the Galactic emission (\verb|gll_iem_v05_rev1|) and the isotropic background (\verb|iso_source_v05|) which accounts for the contributions from both the extragalactic background and cosmic ray contamination.
-Despite the fact that a number of blazars in this analysis display significant curvature in their spectra over wide ranges in energy, we employ a relatively narrow energy window.
+Despite the fact that a number of blazars in this analysis display curvature in their spectra over wide ranges in energy, we employ an energy window where the curvature is minimal and well-modeled by a power-law.
 We adopt simple power-law model consisting of two free parameters, a normalization factor $N_{0}$ and spectral index $\Gamma$, for the spectrum of each blazar.
 The convention used in this paper is that the spectral index $\Gamma$ should be taken to be positive, so that the photon flux is proportional to $E^{-\Gamma}$, where $E$ is the energy.
 This is done to provide a convenient means of characterizing the relative hardness or softness of the photon spectrum, which is the primary goal of this analysis.